apache/cassandra-java-driver/upgrade_guide/README.md

 The purpose of this guide is to detail changes made by successive versions of the Java driver.

+### 3.0.4

+The connection pool is now fully non-blocking ([JAVA-893](https://datastax-oss.atlassian.net/browse/JAVA-893)), which greatly improves asynchronous programming:

+* `Session.executeAsync` won't ever block the user thread anymore;
+* you can now safely run async queries on a session connected to a keyspace.

+This new implementation brings a couple of changes:

+* pool saturation is no longer handled by a timeout, but instead by a bounded queue.
+As a consequence, `PoolingOptions.setPoolTimeoutMillis` has been deprecated, and replaced by `setMaxQueueSize`;
+* a saturated pool will now throw `BusyPoolException` instead of `TimeoutException` (note that this exception is not rethrown directly to the client, but wrapped in `NoHostAvailableException.getErrors()`).

 ### 3.0.0

 This version brings parity with Cassandra 2.2 and 3.0.